abulimov/abulimov.github.io/content/post/2021-05-23-taking-notes.md

 OpenSource, no cruft, no terrible WYSIWYG editor, syncing via Dropbox/Nextcloud.
 Simple and lightweight on the phone, works well on PC.

-I can wholeheartedly recommend it, and it seems like it's doing quite well in terms of development, with second [Google Summer of Code participation](https://joplinapp.org/gsoc2021/index/) and active github repo.
+I can wholeheartedly recommend it, and it seems like it's doing quite well in terms of development, with second [Google Summer of Code participation](https://joplinapp.org/gsoc2021/index/) and active Github repo.

 I just wish I made this wonderful discovery sooner!